R3V1Z3/apocalypse-ui/README.md

 > Font used in screenshots is [Fira Code iScript](https://github.com/kencrocken/FiraCodeiScript)

+## Turn back the clock on the Apocalypse
+The apocalyptic mess can make it impossible to code.
+So the "Pre apocalypse" option in the settings lets you return ATOM to its former glory; unstained, no cracked screens.
+Makes it easier to code, but tougher to code like all life once depended on it.

 ## Features
 - Based on Atom One Dark UI so it grabs and uses colors from the selected syntax theme.
 - Made for dark syntax themes but works okay when themes have "light" keyword at the end (ex.
 Solarized Light).